drmikecooke/bluedot-mpd/README.md

 ## Systemd

 Many "services" that are launched in the background and at startup on Debian-based systems are handled through "systemd".
-How to put my little app into systemd was a new experience for me, so I will go through the steps derived from the relevant link below.
+How to put my little app into systemd was a new experience for me, so I will go through the steps derived from the relevant links below.

 This will create a suitable directory for the systemd files in your home directory.
 First, edit the systemd/bdotMPD.service file line to point at your home folder (or wherever you have installed the code):